Want to fix your flaky scalp for good? Then you’re going to need an antifungal shampoo.

-Unfortunately, this natural process doesn’t offer relief - instead it leaves the scalp irritated, itchy and flaky - a dandruff disaster zone.
+Unfortunately, this natural process doesn’t offer relief - instead it leaves the scalp irritated, itchy and flaky - a dandruff hot spot.
 Damage can leave your scalp more prone to skin infection, while chronic dandruff can lead to noticeable hair loss from excessive scratching.
 Itching can leave you feeling distracted and tense.
 And of course, there’s those annoying white flakes.

 Fortunately, clinical studies show that it’s quite possible to restore a healthy balance in the scalp microbiome through regular use of an antifungal treatment shampoo.
 This is a time-tested and proven way to treat dandruff and soothe a flaky, itchy scalp.

 Flaking Caused by Psoriasis: Is Antifungal Treatment Necessary?

 Many underlying factors can play a role in flaking of the scalp.
 These include more generalized skin conditions like psoriasis and eczema, dry scalp due to weather and air pollution, stress, genetic factors, hormone fluctuations, diet, and more.

 It’s tough to pin down all the root causes that may be at play in one person’s dandruff problem.
 The good news is that root cause does not matter when it comes to effective dandruff treatments.